liangfb/saastoagent/README.md

 ## Security

-This is a single‑tenant reference implementation.
 Before any production / public deployment:

 - **Rotate all credentials** and use a managed secret store (see `infra/k8s/02-secrets.yaml.example`).